FyroxEngine/Fyrox/README.md

 ## [Examples](https://github.com/mrDIMAS/rg3d/tree/master/examples)

 There are many examples covering various aspects of the engine.
-Also don't hesitate to create an issue if need help!
+Also don't hesitate to create an issue if you need help!

 ## [Editor](https://github.com/mrDIMAS/rusty-editor/)